hangyu94/Ada-CM/README.md

 ## Requirements

-We test the codes in the following environments, other versions may also be compatible:
+We test the codes in the following environments:

 - Python==3.6.9
 - PyTorch==1.3.0